-Adam Rogers is a deputy editor for Wired magazine and the author of "Proof: The Science of Booze."
+Adam Rogers is a Senior Correspondent for Wired and the author of "Proof: The Science of Booze."
 He recently sat down with KQED's Danielle Venton to talk about the science of hangovers.
 And yes, they were at a bar.
 These questions and answers have been edited for length and clarity.

 Let's get right to it: Can you take anything before you drink to prevent a hangover?